What is Partition Wall?

 When cement concrete is used to make the partition wall is known as cement concrete partition, and it is easy to construct.

 In the case of precast concrete work, plain cement concrete slabs are prepared in a suitable size and they are secured to the precast poles erected at suitable intervals.
 Slabs are secured in grooves of the poles.
-Sometimes, L or T shaped units may be prepared and used to form a partition wall.
+Sometimes, L or T-shaped units may be prepared and used to form a partition wall.
 The thickness of the solid concrete slab is about 40 mm.

 (4) Glass partition

-When the partition wall is made of glass, it is called glass partition wall.
+When the partition wall is made of glass, it is called a glass partition wall.
 The glass may be used either in the form of thin sheets or in the form of hollow blocks.

-Following are the advantages of glass partitions:
+The following are the advantages of glass partitions:

-➤ These partitions are sound-proof.
+➤ These partitions are soundproof.

 ➤ Light in weight.